 - ½ cup smooth peanut butter (not natural)

-- 1 teaspoon freshly ground salt or fluer de see (optional, for salted ice cream)
+- 1 teaspoon freshly ground salt or fluer de sel (optional, for salted ice cream)

-Make sure to check out these delicious ice cream recipes from other bloggers participating in this giveaway:
+Make sure to check out these delicious ice cream recipes from other bloggers:

 S’mores Ice Cream via A Cookie Named Desire